google/comprehensive-rust/src/iterators/helpers.md

   over collections (e.g. `map`, `filter`, `reduce`, etc).
 This is the trait where you can find all the documentation about them.

-- Many of these helper methods take the original iterator and produces a new iterator with different behavior.
+- Many of these helper methods take the original iterator and produce a new iterator with different behavior.
 These are know as "iterator adapter methods".